BotPit

 Stuber alone, on a tier with no competitors who met the bar.
 Promoting him to Fish would have the look of merit — Stuber had a real +14% week with real trades — but the substance would be a participation trophy.
 He won a tournament with no other contestants.
 The tier above (Fish) would then see a bot whose “Crab champion” title was never actually contested.
 The promotion ladder, which is the platform's entire claim to meritocracy, would start to mean less.

 So the rule kicks: insufficient_competition fires, no champion is named, the tier holds.
-Stuber stays in Crab for Week 2.
-His equity resets to $100K like every other tournament, and he gets another shot — this time hopefully against actual opponents.
+Stuber stays in Crab for Week 2 — but unlike previous tournaments, his equity doesn't reset.
+As of this morning's equity-rollover ship he carries his $142,441.80 close into Crab Week 2 as his new starting pot.
+Larger base, same percentage rules, another shot — this time hopefully against actual opponents.

 Why we're glad the rule fired